linpengcheng/PurefunctionPipelineDataflow/README.md

 - Aesthetics: Simplicity, Unity, order, symmetry and definiteness.

-"Eat your own dog food" is a good way to demonstrate the theory.
+"Eating your own dog food" is a good way to demonstrate the theory.

 If you cann't use a simple logical model
 (or example) to fully demonstrate the theory,